ASD-Blueprint/desktop.gov.au/blueprint/security/system-security-plan.md

 * System monitoring
 * Client devices

 Overall, the agency is deemed accountable for any technology platform when in use, with Microsoft responsible for some or all of the platform operational management.

-A suggested high-level shared responsibility matrix for the technology stack across the platform, Microsoft Office 365 and client devices has been tabled below.
+A suggested high-level shared responsibility matrix for the technology stack across the platform, Microsoft 365 and client devices has been tabled below.
 There are three defined stakeholders who share the responsibility to maintain the agency’s security capabilities.

 * **Agency**: Australian government agency adapting and implementing the DTA cloud native blueprint.
 * **Microsoft**: Cloud Service Provider who provide and/or manage the defined technology platforms.
 * **Product Vendors**: external product vendors (such as Apple for iOS) that provide or manage platforms within the agency’s ecosystem that are not performed by Microsoft.

 ##### Platform